 - Roll in one section at a time, moving from top to bottom and from one side of the wall to the other.

 - Reload your roller and paint the next section, covering only as much as you can finish while the primer is still wet.
 Always overlap areas of wet primer.

-Tip: Primers can be tinted at your local Home Depot store to closely match the color of your paint.
-Since primer is less expensive than paint, a tinted primer may lower your cost to paint.
+Tip: Primers can be tinted at your local store to closely match the color of your paint.
+Since primer is less expensive than paint, a tinted primer may lower your painting costs.

-- When the grit of one section becomes covered with dust, switch to an unused section and continue.
+- When the grit of one section of sandpaper becomes covered with dust, switch to an unused section and continue.